Top-Load Placement in Auto Transport: What It Is and When to Request It

 Who Should Request Top-Load?

 - Convertibles: Soft tops are porous.
-Oil drips or dirty road spray can stain a canvas roof permanently.
-Top-load prevents this.
+Oil drips or dirty road spray can permanently stain a canvas roof.
+Top-load eliminates this risk.

-- Light-Colored Interiors: If you have a white or beige convertible top, the risk of staining is even higher.
+- Light-Colored Soft Tops: If you have a white or beige convertible top, the staining risk is even higher — top-load is strongly recommended.

 The Limitations: What Top-Load Won't Do